 One of the earliest amine protecting groups developed was the triphenylmethyl group, most often referred to by its nickname, the "trityl" group.
 The trityl group is stable to base and is removed in acid such as HCl.
-Following is the first step in the reaction to remove a trityl group in acid.

 The above step is a classic example of which fundamental mechanistic element: